Licá: Nottingham Forest

+Granada

 On 31 August 2017, he mutually agreed to terminate his contract with Forest and signed with Segunda División side Granada CF later the same day.
 Having made only two substitute cameos in the league and started one Copa del Rey match, he was released on 31 January.

-Later years
+Belenenses

 A free agent, Licá joined C.F.
 Os Belenenses on a four-month deal on 1 February 2018, extending his contract until 2020 that May.
-He scored a career-best in the Portuguese top division of 11 goals for the reorganised Belenenses SAD in 2018–19, including March's goal of the month against Portimonense S.C. in a 2–2 draw.
+He scored a career-best in the Portuguese top division of 11 goals for the reorganised B-SAD in 2018–19, including March's goal of the month against Portimonense S.C. in a 2–2 draw.

+Later career

 On 14 November 2020, Licá joined S.C.
 Farense, again at zero cost until the end of the season.
 In a campaign that ended with relegation, he received the first red card of his career in a 3–1 home victory over Gil Vicente F.C. on 10 January.

 Licá returned to last-placed Belenenses SAD on 10 February 2022, having been out of work since the summer.
 He returned to his hometown one year later, signing with amateurs ACDR Lamelas in the Viseu Football Association's district leagues.

 International career

 Licá was part of the Portugal under-21 team that took silver at the 2009 Lusofonia Games on home soil.
 He played all four matches, scoring in a 4–1 win over Angola on the final day.

-On 10 September 2013, shortly after having moved to Porto, Licá made his debut for the senior national team, playing the last six minutes of a 1–3 friendly loss to Brazil at the Gillette Stadium in the United States.
+On 10 September 2013, shortly after having moved to Porto, Licá made his debut for the senior national team, playing the last six minutes of a 3–1 friendly loss to Brazil at the Gillette Stadium in the United States.